saidvandeklundert/learn/_posts/2021-08-6-rust-ssh-cli-tool.md

 tags: [rust, rust basics]
 ---

 Creating small CLI tools is a fun way to get more familiar with a programming language.
 If you are coming from an infrastructure background, a CLI tool that you can use to send commands to devices/servers might be considered a neat starting point getting into Rust.
 This is how I started off learning Python, by writing small things that were usefull in a context that I was familiar with.
 Back then, I used `argparse`, `getpass` and `netmiko`.
-Starting with Rust is pretty daunting and I have found that using similar tactic used to learn Python can also be applied when learning Rust.
+Starting with Rust is pretty daunting, and I have found that using similar tactic used to learn Python can also be applied when learning Rust.

 In this article, I explore a tiny bit of Rust by building a CLI tool that will let you log into a router or a server and issue a command over SSH.
 I hope the examples here can offer you a nice running start exploring Rust.